joakimkemeny/jke-javascript-utils/README.md

 - [babel-cli](https://www.npmjs.com/package/babel-cli): Used to run Babel from the build
 - [babel-core](https://www.npmjs.com/package/babel-core): Used by all Babel dependencies to do the actual compilation
 - [babel-loader](https://www.npmjs.com/package/babel-loader): Used by Webpack to use Babel to understand ES2015
+- [babel-plugin-istanbul](https://www.npmjs.com/package/babel-plugin-istanbul): Used to configure Istanbul to use Babel for coverage
 - [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015): Used to configure Babel to understand ES2015
 - [babel-register](https://www.npmjs.com/package/babel-register): Used by Mocha to use Babel to understand ES2015
 - [chai](https://www.npmjs.com/package/chai): Used by Mocha to make assertions in the tests